fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 11. Don’t overstate.
 Use careful wording like “likely,” “possibly,” or “with moderate confidence” instead of making it sound absolute.

 # What usually you need to have to conduct threat attribution?
 1. A LOT of telemetry and dataset.
 Attribution isn’t possible without a big pool of telemetry and evidence.
     - Endpoint
     - Network
     - Logs
     - Samples
-2. A collection of previous samples and campaign data helps you spot code overlaps and recurring TTPs
+2. A collection of previous samples and campaign data helps you spot code overlaps and recurring TTPs.
 3. Knowledge and experience about the samples, group, campaign.
 The more you’ve worked with certain malware families, groups, or campaigns, the easier it is to recognize patterns and connect dots.
-Yeah, it's a Long term game my friend.
+Yeah, it's a long term game my friend.
-4. Threat intelligence feeds.
-These can be public, private, or paid, and often include:
+4. Threat intelligence feeds and reports
     - Threat intel reports (public and private)
     - Free/Commercial feeds
     - Sharing groups and communities
-    - APT reports
+    - Blog-posts

 # Threat Attribution Checklist